eslint/eslint/docs/src/use/configure/migration-guide.md

 }
 ```

-Use built-in config, local custom config, and custom config from an npm package:
+This eslintrc file uses built-in config, local custom config, and custom config from an npm package:

 ```javascript
 // .eslintrc.js